YorkUCVIL/Static-Dynamic-Interpretability/README.md

 We obtain all pretrained models from the [SlowFast](https://github.com/facebookresearch/SlowFast) and [TimeSformer](https://github.com/facebookresearch/TimeSformer) model zoos.
-We train our own models on Diving48 using the config files from the SlowFast repository.
+We train our own models on Diving48 using modified config files from the SlowFast repository.

 Example of calculating the layerwise statistics: